 High doses of turmeric can lower blood sugar or blood pressure, Ulbricht said, which means people taking diabetes or blood-pressure medication should use caution while taking turmeric supplements.
 People preparing for surgery should avoid turmeric supplements because turmeric can increase the risk of bleeding.
 Turmeric may also interfere with how the liver processes certain drugs, so it is best to consult a doctor before taking large doses of turmeric alongside medication.

 Blood thinners can interact with large doses of turmeric, as can drugs that reduce blood clotting.
 People may experience bleeding or bruising when combining large doses of turmeric with aspirin, warfarin, anti-platelet drugs and NSAIDs, such as ibuprofen.
-Turmeric also increases the blood-thinning effect of herbal remedies, including angelica, clove, Danshen, garlic, ginger, ginkgo, Panax ginseng, red clover and willow, Ulbricht said.
+Turmeric also increases the blood-thinning effect of herbal remedies, including angelica, clove, Danshen, garlic, ginger, ginkgo, Panax ginseng, red clover, and willow, Ulbricht said.
+Other medications, such as those for reducing stomach acid and diabetes, can also have their effects affected by turmeric supplements.

 Little research has been done on excessive doses of turmeric.
 A few medical reports of people taking extremely high doses of turmeric suggest it can cause an altered heartbeat.
 Excessive doses of turmeric may also cause delusion, mild fever, upset stomach or kidney stones.
 Turmeric may exacerbate gallbladder problems or worsen acid-reflux or heartburn symptoms.
 Large doses of turmeric may also worsen arthritis symptoms and cause skin rash.